LonelessCodes/trixiebot/ROADMAP.md

 ## 2019

+* One module and db collection for all guild-specific configurations
 * Reinvent Calendar Events to support ranges
     * Implement seasonal commands
 * Custom Commands !commands should always go first, then the rest